Aseel88/Event-invitation/README.md

 ## General info

-This project is to create a website for an evevt-invitation.
+This project is to create a website for an event-invitation.
 The event is to taste new ice cream flavours which will be realeased by SIA Glass company.
 The landing page is responsive and built mobile-first, and contains many animations.
 It is personalized via a link that can be sent out with query parameters, and optimized using Parcel.
 The project is a team work that brings together IP and WU.